icw-Numen/ivy-bot/README.md

 ## Adding Ivy to your server
 Just want to add her to your server ASAP?
 Simply follow the steps below:

-1. Go to her Discord bot page (coming soon), then click on "invite" (make sure you're logged in to Discord)
+1. [Click this link](https://discordapp.com/api/oauth2/authorize?client_id=466470213899255818&permissions=8&scope=bot) (make sure you're logged in to Discord first, though)
-2. Select the server you want to add her to
+2. Select the server you want to add her to from the drop-down menu
-3. Make sure to give her permissions to manage roles, channels, along with moderation permissions (kick, ban)
+3. Make sure to give her Administrator permissions
 4. Click on "Authorize"
 5. You're all set!
 You should be able to see her on your server now